Budgets in WorldShare Acquisitions

 If you are creating a budget for the next fiscal period:

-- Enter the Start Date and End Date for the fiscal period.
+- Enter the Start Date and select the budget period (6 months, 1 year, or 2 years).
+The End Date for the fiscal period will then be automatically populated.

 If you are creating a budget for the current fiscal period, you have two options:

-- Set the Start Date to today's date and manually adjust the End Date to match the current fiscal period's end date, or
+- Set the Start Date to today's date or any date on which you want to begin using Acquisitions and manually adjust the End Date to match the current fiscal period's end date after creating the budget, or

 - Set the Start Date to the date the fiscal period actually began (in the past) and set the Period to the appropriate value.